GSA/ficam-playbooks/_playbooks/playbook-pam.md

 ICAM is the set of tools, policies, and systems that an agency uses to enable the right individual to access the right resources, at the right time, for the right reason in support of federal business objectives.
 In the context of privileged users, ICAM supports:
 - Unifying IT services by consolidating various privileged access tools at an enterprise level.
 - Improving access control by tracking and monitoring privileged user accounts and access.
-- Improve compliance by centralizing access requests, auditing, and reporting.
+- Improving compliance by centralizing access requests, auditing, and reporting.

-The risks and impact assessment considers the risks to both the agency and the privileged user for the transactions.
-The risk to one can be significant, while not negatively impacting the other at all.
+A Digital Identity Risk Assessment considers the risks of a user's transaction to arrive at an identity, authentication, and federation assurance level outlined in NIST Special Publication 800-63-3.
 It’s common for government applications to have different assurance levels based on differing impacts and risks for each community of users and transactions.
 Leverage the [Digital Identity Risk Assessment Playbook](https://playbooks.idmanagement.gov/docs/playbook-dira.pdf){:target="_blank"}{:rel="noopener noreferrer"} to understand the Digital Identity Risk Management process.
+Due to the risk if a privileged account is compromised, Agencies should enforce identity assurance level (IAL) 3 and authenticator assurance level (AAL) 3 while considering the risk for using a federation protocol.

+An agency should seek to leverage existing processes and controls to effectively manage its privileged user population and protected resources.
+Please refer to [Appendix C: Privileged User Security Controls Mapping for Special Publication 800- 53]('#appendix-c-800-53-control-mapping-for-privileged-users) for a mapping of controls defined in SP 800-53.
+These controls have been augmented to serve as countermeasures for how an agency can mitigate unwanted behavior by its privileged user population.

 ### Privileged Identity Management
 Identity management is how an agency collects, verifies, and manages attributes for a privileged user.
 An agency should only grant entitlements that the privileged user needs to perform assigned duties by leveraging segregation of duties and least privilege.

 1. **Identify Cybersecurity Workforce Position** that outlines the appropriate responsibilities and duties.
 Use the [NIST Workforce Framework for Cybersecurity](https://niccs.cisa.gov/about-niccs/workforce-framework-cybersecurity-nice-framework-work-roles){:target="_blank"}{:rel="noopener noreferrer"} to identify appropriate roles.
+Refer to appendix B for common privilege user roles aligned with NIST Framework roles.
 2. **Personnel Security Vetting and Privileged User Agreement** verified by the Personnel Security Office and PAM Program Manager.
 The security office verifies that the existing background, suitability or fitness checks are valid and adequate.
-When conducting these checks, an agency should implement a consistent approach that enforces background checks that are commensurate to the privileged user’s level of risk as determined by an agency’s risk assessment (e.g. some trusted roles may require a security clearance based on their level of trust).
+When conducting these checks, an agency should implement a consistent approach that enforces background checks that are commensurate to the privileged user’s level of risk as determined by an agency’s risk assessment (e.g. some trusted roles may require a security clearance based on their level of access).
 A Privileged User Agreement should also be signed by the user on a reoccurring basis.
 This may also be a called a rules of behavior or privileged appointment letter.
 This agreement highlights the responsibilities of the privileged user and acceptable rules of behavior.
 See [Appendix D: Privileged User Instruction for a sample agreement template](#appendix-d-privileged-user-agreement).
 An agency’s Privileged User Agreement may also include training requirements such as annual insider threat, security awareness, and tailored administrator procedure training.
-3. **Provision Account** for privileged user to perform duties.
-If possible, implement just-in-time provisioning or implement a capability to check-out and rotate passwords.
+3. **Enforce Least Privileges** for a privileged user to perform their duties.
+If possible, implement just-in-time provisioning or implement a capability to check-out an account or password.
 This may include creating custom administrator accounts scoped for the duty such as an application administrator vice a global administrator, if possible.
 4. **Manage Administrator Lifecycle** to ensure access is removed when an privileged user role changes or they are off-boarded.
 Accounts should be suspended or terminated within 24 hours or short time-frame based on security controls or risk determination.

-{% include alert-info.html heading="Identity Assurance Level 3" content="Privileged users most likely require the highest level of identity proofing." %}
+{% include alert-info.html heading="Identity Assurance Level 3" content="Privileged users most likely require the highest level of identity proofing.
+The PIV identity proofing process is comparable to Identity Assurance Level 3." %}

 ### Privileged Credential Management
 Credential management is how an agency issues, manages, and revokes privileged credentials.
-Agencies should user **unique, Authenticator Assurance Level 3 credentials** per each privileged users.
+Agencies should user **unique, AAL3 credentials** per each privileged user.
 This may include a PIV card or other two factor, cryptographic hardware authenticator identified in [NIST Special Publication 800-63-3B](https://pages.nist.gov/800-63-3/sp800-63b.html)

+1. **Enforce Multifactor Authentication (MFA)** for all administrator access.
+This may include a combination of factors as outlined in NIST Special Publication 800-63-3B.
+2. **If used, Rotate Passwords** using a check-in/check-put capability, if possible.
+It is inevitable that some systems or applications must use a username and password.
+For those systems that do, it is a best practice to use a password vaulting tool and rotate passwords so the privileged user does not have access to the password.
+The password vault should be configured for AAL3 MFA.

 {% include alert-info.html heading="Authenticator Assurance Level 3" content="Privileged users most likely require the highest level of credential.
 A PIV card may not work in all use cases.
-Consider the best Authenticator Assurance Level 3 credential for the use case." %}
+Consider the best Authenticator Assurance Level 3 credential for each type of access." %}

+For systems authenticating with Windows Active Directory, map a PIV card to multiple accounts using altSecurityIdentities.
+See the [PIV Guide section on Account Linking](https://playbooks.idmanagement.gov/piv/network/account/) for step-by-step actions to enable this feature.

 ### Privileged Access Management
 Access management is how an agency authenticates privileged users and authorizes access to protected services.

 1. **Privilege Access Request** are completed on a regular basis.
 This can be automated and does not need to be a paper-based process.
-2. **Monitor Privileged User activity** via log auditing in real-time or via periodic reviews (weekly or monthly) based on risk assessment.
-Consider user behavior automated monitoring for outlined in insider threat programs.
+2. **Monitor Privileged User activity** via recorded sessions in real-time, keyboard logging, and audit log reviews via periodic reviews (weekly or monthly) based on risk assessment.
+Consider user behavior automated monitoring outlined in insider threat programs.
+An agency can hold privileged users to a higher monitoring standard than standard users because of the higher access risk.
 3. **Use dedicated workstations** with limited applications and internet connectivity.
 This limits the potential risk in remote access execution and malware.

+{% include alert-info.html heading="Preventative and Detective Measures" content="Preventative measures proactively stop inappropriate behavior through processes such as background investigations, training, rules of behavior, privileged access workstation and other mechanisms.
+Detective measures identify suspicious activities such as audit logs, keystroke logging, access logs, account checkout, and others.
+Agencies should use a combination of both to decrease privilege user risk ." %}

 ## 4. Prioritize and Execute
 Privileged Access Management represents each individual engaged in privileged level access to a government network or application that is responsible for the configuration and maintenance or the management of that system/systems.
 This playbook is a method to apply the National Institute of Standards and Technology (NIST) Special Publication 800-53 security controls to this management process.
 Federal agencies can perform a Risk Assessment) to determine the appropriate security controls and best practices to reduce Insider Threat issues.
 The development of this document aligns with and supports the responsibilities of the ICAMSC, which include: